Method

 Target Weighting

-Grond implements several different kinds of weights:
+Grond can employ several different kinds of weights:

-• \(w_{\mathrm{tba},i}\) - target balancing (for waveforms and GNSS campaign only).
+• \(w_{\mathrm{tba},i}\) - target balancing (for waveforms and GNSS campaign only)

-• \(w_{\mathrm{noise},i}\) - noise-based data weights (for waveforms only).
+• \(w_{\mathrm{noise},i}\) - noise-based data weights (for waveforms only)

-• \(w_{\mathrm{man},i}\) - user-defined, manual weights of target groups.
+• \(w_{\mathrm{man},i}\) - user-defined, manual weights of target groups

 These weights are applied as factors to the misfits, optionally as a product of weight combinations.
 E.g. for a waveform all data weights combined means:

-(5)\[ w_{\mathrm{comb},i} = w_{\mathrm{tba},i} \cdot w_{\mathrm{noise},i} \ \cdot w_{\mathrm{man},i}\]
+(5)\[ w_{i} = w_{\mathrm{tba},i} \cdot w_{\mathrm{noise},i} \ \cdot w_{\mathrm{man},i}\]

 Target balancing weights

-With these weights waveform targets are balanced with respect to the expected earthquake signal amplitude.
+With these weights, waveform targets are balanced with respect to the expected earthquake signal amplitude.

 alternate text